Clashes At Protests In Ecuador Over Fuel Price Hike, Oil Facilities Seized - UrduPoint

 Clashes At Protests In Ecuador Over Fuel Price Hike, Oil Facilities Seized

-Protesters clashed with Ecuadoran forces Monday as they marched toward the capital to demonstrate against soaring fuel prices, with the government announcing the occupation of oil facilities had slashed production by 12 percent
+Protesters clashed with Ecuadoran forces Monday as they marched toward the capital to demonstrate against soaring fuel prices, with the government announcing three oil facilities had been seized, slashing production by 12 percent

-Machachi, Ecuador, (APP - UrduPoint / Pakistan Point News - 8th Oct, 2019 ) :Protesters clashed with Ecuadoran forces Monday as they marched toward the capital to demonstrate against soaring fuel prices, with the government announcing the occupation of oil facilities had slashed production by 12 percent.
+Machachi, Ecuador, (APP - UrduPoint / Pakistan Point News - 8th Oct, 2019 ) :Protesters clashed with Ecuadoran forces Monday as they marched toward the capital to demonstrate against soaring fuel prices, with the government announcing three oil facilities had been seized, slashing production by 12 percent.

 Riot police and the military used tear gas to try to disperse marchers in the town of Machachi on the outskirts of Quito after they blocked roads with burning tires and barricades ahead of a protest set for Wednesday.